aoculi/react-authentication/README.md

 }
 ```

-### RequireRoles
+### RequirePermissions

-The RequireRoles component is used to guard specific routes or components, ensuring that only users with the specified roles can access them.
+The RequirePermissions component is used to guard specific routes or components, ensuring that only users with the specified roles can access them.
 If a user does not have all the required roles, a fallback component is rendered instead.

 Props